Bexar Juvenile Board Plan

 At the conclusion of all proceedings in the trial court, including post-trial motions, if an indigent child wishes to file an appeal, trial counsel must assist the child in the filing of the notice of appeal.
 Once these steps have been completed, the court-appointed trial attorney's representation of the child is concluded.
 No motion to withdraw is necessary.
 The trial court will give priority of appointment to the Public Defender's Office (PD) on appeal, pursuant to Article 26.04 Code of Criminal Procedure.
 If the PD refuses the appointment pursuant to the Code of Criminal Procedure Article 26.044(j), the trial court may then appoint any qualified attorney to represent the child on appeal.

+IV.
 Caseload Requirements

 The Office of Managed Assigned Counsel will monitor attorney caseloads to ensure appointed cases are receiving quality representation and impose maximum caseloads based on the best practices and current evidence-based standards recognized in the indigent defense community.
 The gravity, nature of the case, and number of retained and appointed cases, both in-county and out-of-county, will be considered, and attorneys will be expected to report their full caseload.
 The Director assumes the responsibility to utilize proper discretion when this number may fluctuate.

-Caseloads may be reduced according to an attorney’s preference (for example, the attorney may request fewer appointments due to preference or a planned vacation), lawyer experience, or for any other reason that may cause the attorney’s caseload to become unmanageable.
+Caseloads may be reduced according to an attorney's preference (for example, the attorney may request fewer appointments due to preference or a planned vacation), lawyer experience, or for any other reason that may cause the attorney's caseload to become unmanageable.
 Various scenarios arise where this threshold is deviated from primarily focusing on the best interest of the client, case outcomes and attorney well-being.
-The matters that contribute to this are monitored regularly to ensure attorneys on the panel are not overloaded and can administer quality representation.
+The matters that contribute to this are monitored regularly to ensure attorneys on the appointment list are not overloaded and can administer quality representation.

-Currently, the best practices and evidence-based standards are reflected by the publication Guidelines for Indigent Defense Caseloads: A Report to the Texas Indigent Defense Commission.[1]
+Indigent Defense Caseloads: A Report to the Texas Indigent Defense Commission.[1]
 According to the report, caseload maximums should be:

 Juvenile Cases - With Investigator Support

-230 conduct indicating a need for supervision/misdemeanors,
+230 conduct indicating a need for supervision/misdemeanors, 127 non-determinate sentence/non-certification felonies,

-or an equivalent combination of cases.
+36 determinate sentence/certification felonies, or an equivalent combination of cases.

 Juvenile Cases - Without Investigator Support

-210 conduct indicating a need for supervision/misdemeanors,
+210 conduct indicating a need for supervision/misdemeanors, 108 non-determinate sentence/non-certification felonies,

-30 determinate sentence/certification felonies,
+30 determinate sentence/certification felonies.

 [1] [1] Dottie Carmichael et al., Guidelines for Indigent Defense Caseloads: A Report to the Texas Indigent Defense Commission, TEXAS A&M UNIVERSITY (2015).